tigerfarm/tigclient/README.md

 See the following screen prints.
 This is how the Client links to the TaskRouter Worker configuration.

-Once configured, the agent can start their Tiger Voice Client: get a voice and TaskRouter token, and then set them self to available for a call, by clicking Go Online.
+Once configured, the agent can start their Tiger Voice Client, get a voice and TaskRouter token, and then set them self to available for a call, by clicking Go Online.
 When TaskRouter has a caller for the agent, the agent be given the option to Accept or Reject the call.
-If they Accept, they will be connect to the caller.
+If they Accept, they will be connected to the caller.

 <img src="Taskrouter-WorkerClient02.jpg"/>